-For example, most of the salt people are eating comes from “ultra-processed food” which represents 57.9% of the American diet.
+For example, most of the salt people are eating comes from ultra-processed food, which represents 57.9% of the American diet.
 Of course, this food is also very high in calories, refined carbohydrates, and vegetable oils (32).

 Different levels of salt have both benefits and risks, but we shouldn’t underestimate the importance of salt in our diet.

 Here are some of the dangers of low salt levels and sodium deficiency;

 - In 232 patients suffering from congestive heart failure (CHF), a study compared low sodium and “normal” sodium diets.
 Over a 180 day follow-up period, 12.71% of the “normal sodium” group were readmitted due to worsening CHF or died.
 In contrast, there was a 39.47% readmission or mortality rate in the ‘low sodium’ patents (33).

 - Some studies show that those with a lower sodium intake have a higher rate of death from cardiovascular disease.
 Other studies indicate that both a very high and very low sodium intake increases mortality (34, 35).